The chat box accepts normal messages, dice expressions, commands, and

 I'll break it down line by line.

-The above creates a local variable, setting it to 4.
-Assignment statements are "identifier" "=" "whatever stuff"
+The above creates a script variable, setting it to 4.
+Assignment statements are "identifier" "=" "whatever stuff".
+Script variables last for this one submitted chat input or macro run.

-The above also creates a local variable, named attack.
-This one indirectly references the local variable we created before.
+The above also creates a script variable, named attack.
+This one indirectly references the script variable we created before.
 When it comes time to use this variable, multiple expansions will need to happen.
-I'll explain that in a second
+I'll explain that in a second.

 The above is a roll statement, so we try to replace any terms we can with known variables.
 After the first substitution, we end up with: